 - Focus on trouble areas: Are you finding that more of your students are struggling with math?
 If so, you will want to focus on this a little bit more during your test prep.

 - Teach kids test taking strategies: Give them tips on what to do when they feel unsure of an answer, such as making their most educated guess and moving onto the next question.
 I developed some strategies that help my students.
 Seeing these displayed is often a simple reminder for them.
-Click here to see these.
+Click Here

 - Focus on the positives: Remind the students how far they have come this year.
 Have them write out all the things they are proud of knowing and learning.
 Get students to create motivational quotes to motivate each other.
 I use these Growth Mindset Posters and let them create their motivational posters, they enjoy this.

 - Ask for help from parents: Let them know when you will be doing your state test preparation and ask them to make sure that their child is well-rested and eats a well-balanced breakfast.
 You will want to do the same thing during the week of state testing.
 Parents appreciate these tips.
-Click below for a freebie I send home to parents.
+Click here for a freebie I send home to parents.

 Test Prep Strategies and Resources I love to Use:

 - Test Prep Bundle: Includes Test Stems Questions to use with any text.
 2 sets of Mentor Reading Texts with higher level thinking questions, Reading Graphic Organizers.

 - Reading Test Prep Comprehension Passages: I create many sets including monthly sets with fiction, nonfiction and poetry to use for weekly assessments or other activities.